 120 V AC Power

-The EB3A has a built-in inverter with 2 AC outlets.
+The EB3A has a built-in inverter with dual AC outlets.
 The inverter is rated for 600 watts and up to 5 amp devices.
 Below is a table of a few standard devices that you may be able to run with the Bluetti Portable Power Station EB3A:

-These ratings aren’t etched in stone.
+These above data ratings aren’t etched in stone.
 They are general guidelines for typical devices.
 I pulled these figures from Generac, a large generator manufacturer specializing in automatic backup power for residential and commercial properties.
 Ie. I trust their numbers.

 Off-topic: for North America, the Bluetti EB3A can also output 220V, but the amperage drops to 2.6 amps.
-So yes, you can very well sit in a café in Paris, smoke your cigarettes to a fancy espresso, and you won’t miss the soccer game because you CAN plug in a European 220-volt TV!
+So yes, you can sit in a café in Paris, smoke your cigarettes to a fancy espresso, and you won’t miss the soccer game because you CAN plug in a European 220-volt TV!
 There’s just something cool about that thought.

 Surge Power